What is the Wisconsin Student Assessment System (WSAS)?

 - the Wisconsin Alternate Assessment for Students with Disabilities (WAA-SwD) at grades 4, 8, and10 in Science and Social Studies,

-- the Smarter Balanced Assessment (Smarter) in grades 3-8 in English Language Arts (ELA) and Mathematics,
+- the Badger Exam 3-8: A Smarter Balanced Assessment at grades 3-8 in English Language Arts (ELA) and Mathematics,

 - Dynamic Learning Maps (DLM) at grades 3-11 in ELA and Mathematics,